delfiramirez/Russell-blogger-template/README.md

 ----------
 It has been also sought to bring the ARIA markup elements and the attributes of the structural elements, to adapt them following the standard requirements of actual web applications.

-There is a strong implementation of Microformats, following the schema.org standards, for the goal to browse, to search and for the content to be found easily in the web; whether you are on mobile or using desktop devices.
+There is a strong implementation of Microformats, the schema.org standards, for the goal to a simpler interface and browse, or search and for the content, whether you are on mobile or using desktop devices.

 A minor but effective use of Javascript, leaves for future developers or users of the theme, deepen this experience.

 platform
 -------
-Several advantages and benefits of using a platform to publish in the Internet were considered, and evaluated, before the development of this template started.
-It was taken in consideration the feasibility or the possible integration with the email protocol, the social network or other Internettools offered by Google Inc. Thus, this template is adapted to the needs of the audience who want to enjoy a unique and evocative experience, outside and inside, its platform.
+Several advantages and benefits of using a platform to publish in the Internet were considered and evaluated before the development of this template started.
+It was taken in consideration the feasibility and integration with the email protocol, with its own social network or other Internet tools offered by Google Inc.

 Because of its simplicity, and its standard structured parts, this is a template designed for a widespread use by you or by other members and writers of the Blogger community.